jkroepke/helm-secrets/docs/_Footer.md

-This wiki is synced with the [`docs`](https://github.com/jkroepke/helm-secrets/tree/main/docs) folder of the code repository!
-To improve the wiki, create a [pull request](https://github.com/jkroepke/helm-secrets/pulls) against the code repository.
+This wiki is synced with the [`docs`](https://github.com/jkroepke/helm-secrets/tree/main/docs) folder from the code repository!
+To improve the wiki, create a [pull request](https://github.com/jkroepke/helm-secrets/pulls) against the code repository with the suggested changes.